natergj/excel4node/README.md

   	* Takes one argument: size in Pts
   * WrapText
   	* Takes no arguments.
 Set text wrapping to true.
+  * Alignment
+  	* Vertical
+  		* Takes one argument of options top, center, bottom
+  	* Horizontal
+  		* Takes one argument of left, center, right
 * Number
   * Format
   	* Takes one argument: Number style string